Overview

 Leading Sub-Sectors

-• Supply of equipment such as boring or sinking machinery for upstream and downstream oil and gas, shipbuilding, marine, mechanical and electrical construction, oxidation additives, and various control systems;
+- Supply of equipment such as boring or sinking machinery for upstream and downstream oil and gas, shipbuilding, marine, mechanical/electrical construction, oxidation additives, and various control systems.

-• Renewable energy equipment such as performance monitoring / tracking systems, power optimizers, inverters, grid connectors, waterproof cables for floating solar panels; and
+- Renewable energy equipment such as performance monitoring/tracking systems, power optimizers, inverters, grid connectors, waterproof cables for floating solar panels.

 Opportunities

 In land-scarce Singapore, even reservoirs are being used to generate electricity.
-The Public Utilities Board is currently looking at the feasibility of installing more solar panels on reservoirs (as well as on roof tops) to generate electricity as a form of renewable energy and reduce carbon footprint.
-Singapore’s first large-scale floating solar photovoltaic (PV) system is being deployed at Tengeh Reservoir as an initial pilot project.
-Moreover, the cost of solar energy has dropped from 40 US cents per KWh to 10 US cents per KWh over the past 10 years.
+The Public Utilities Board is currently installing more solar panels on reservoirs and rooftops to generate renewable electricity and reduce carbon emissions.
+Singapore’s first large-scale floating solar photovoltaic (PV) system is now operational at Tengah Reservoir.
+Discussions are underway to also develop a floating solar farm in neighboring Indonesia, especially since the cost of solar energy has dropped from 40 US cents per KWh to 10 US cents per KWh over the past 10 years.

 Resources